 2. Grease, fats, and oils

 Although it can be tempting to just wash oil and grease down the drain with the dishwater, they can quickly cause all sorts of problems since they solidify once the warm water stops.
 This slippery slime can clog pipes and wreck your plumbing and sewage treatment plants.
 Items like cooked fat from meats, poultry, gravy, dairy, cooking oils, salad dressing, condiments and mayonnaise are all culprits.
-The best option to get rid of them is to recycle through city programs that accept kitchen waste, or put them in a jar by your stove and drop it off when full.
+The best option to dispose of grease is to recycle through city programs that accept kitchen waste, or put them in a jar by your stove and drop it off when full.

 Grease, fats and oils are the worst offenders because they can disrupt the natural balance of waterways if they get out to the environment, so be environmentally conscious when you dispose of them.
 Avoid these substances from interfering with plants, fish, and other wildlife.